skip to main content

 Plans and pricing: Brightspeed vs. T-Mobile Home Internet

-Brightspeed came online in 2022 as part of a deal to take over CenturyLink’s DSL customers, and it remains a DSL provider primarily—although, you can find its far superior fiber coverage in 13 of its 20 states.
-T-Mobile’s 5G Home Internet service is also relatively new, but it’s gotten rave reviews thanks to its affordable pricing, reasonable monthly pricing, and reliable speeds.
+Brightspeed came online in 2022 as part of a deal to take over CenturyLink’s DSL customers, and it remains a DSL provider primarily—although, you can find its far superior fiber coverage in all 20 of its states.
+T-Mobile’s 5G Home Internet service is also relatively new, but it’s gotten rave reviews thanks to its reasonable monthly pricing, reliable speeds, and affordable pricing when you bundle with a mobile phone plan.

 Brightspeed plans and pricing

-Many Brightspeed customers are limited to the DSL plan, which gives you speeds up to 40Mbps.
+Many Brightspeed customers are limited to DSL plans, which gives you speeds up to 40Mbps.
 The plan isn’t exactly an eye-popping offering—it’s actually kinda slow—but the price is right, especially considering that the plan includes unlimited data and doesn’t require an annual contract.

-Brightspeed’s fiber internet service is harder to find, even though the company plans to deploy it in more than half its footprint over the next few years.
+Brightspeed’s fiber internet service is harder to find, but the company has installed it in half its footprint, with offerings in all 20 of the states it covers.
 That said, you should definitely spring for one of the fiber plans if you can get it.
 Brightspeed gets you superb speeds at a fair price.

 Pro tip: